COVID Safety Measures

 Our programs will comply with or exceed public health guidance while continuing to offer high-quality, safe, and exceptionally fun outdoor experiences.
 Please expect to see the following measures in place at camp:

-- Group sizes will be limited to 12-16 campers
+- Group sizes not to exceed 20 campers

 - Campers will stay together in their group through the week and will have limited to no interaction with other groups